Board approved September 11, 2022

 If there is an independent investigation, lawsuit, or criminal proceeding related to a matter arising under this policy, those involved or others may be required by law to provide testimony or documents (e.g., emails, texts, phone messages, transcripts of conversations, investigation reports, witness statements, determinations issued under this policy and any other information gathered or obtained in the course of a particular matter).

 The AAR reserves the right, notwithstanding and apart from the procedures described in this policy, to suspend or remove any AAR member who poses a significant threat or danger to the AAR community or its members or whose conduct is unduly disruptive to the AAR community or its members.
-The decision will be made by the AAR Committee on Professional Conduct.
-In such circumstances, actions taken under this section will be subject to review by the AAR Committee on Professional Conduct within 7 days of the decision.
+The decision will be made by the Executive Director and/or the President of the AAR.

 Regarding Alleged Violation(s) of the Professional Conduct Policy:

-If the AAR Committee on Professional Conduct, in consultation with the AAR Ombudsperson, determines by simple majority vote that the report or complaint does not merit further review or action under this policy, the complaint will be dismissed and the complainant will be notified.
-The complainant may submit an appeal to the Appeals Panel through the AAR Executive Director.
+Once a complaint is brought before the AAR Committee on Professional Conduct, if the Committee, in consultation with the AAR Facilitator, determines by simple majority vote that the report or complaint does not merit further review or action under this policy, the complaint will be dismissed and the Complainant will be notified.
+The Facilitator may refer the Complainant to other resources, as deemed appropriate.
+The Complainant may submit an appeal to the Appeals Panel through the AAR Executive Director.
 The Appeals Panel consists of the AAR Executive Committee, chaired by the AAR President, with the Executive Director serving as case manager.
 The Appeals Panel will determine either that further review and action is required or that the complaint does not merit further review or action.
-The Ombudsperson may refer the complainant to other resources, as appropriate.

-There is no time limit for filing formal complaints regarding prohibited conduct of any kind in the context of AAR programs and activities.
-However, in cases where there has been a significant passage of time, the AAR Committee on Professional Conduct will have the discretion to dismiss the case.
+The Professional Conduct Procedures stipulate that complaints must be received within three years of the alleged prohibited conduct.
+This does not mean that Complainants may not file formal complaints outside of that timeframe, however, in cases where there has been a significant passage of time with attendant difficulties for investigation, the AAR Committee on Professional Conduct will have the discretion to consider or dismiss the case on that basis.
 In considering whether dismissal is warranted, the AAR Committee on Professional Conduct may consider such factors as the nature, frequency, severity, and pervasiveness of the conduct, the level of threat that it currently represents, the availability of witnesses and other relevant evidence, and whether other complaints have been made against the same individual.

 If there is a pending criminal investigation while the matter is pending under this policy, the AAR will cooperate with law enforcement authorities and comply with valid law enforcement requests.
 As such, the AAR may need to temporarily delay the complaint resolution process while law enforcement investigates the matter.